kiran-brahma/dante-astro-theme/src/content/books/lessons-from-the-titans.md

 - Incremental cash returns on capital are important.
 Cash flow is important and not accounting profit.
 - High margins and low working capital are a powerful combination.
 - Compounding works if you give it time in operations and finance.
-- Underinvestment in sales and marketing and overinvestment in product development and back office is a general trend, which is bad for business.
+- Underinvestment in sales and marketing and over investment in product development and back office is a general trend, which is bad for business.

 ### TransDigm

 - Even a good business can be better.
-- Focus on your unique advantage and maximize it.
+- Focus on your unique advantage and maximise it.
 - Simple goals create focused outcomes, while complex ones lead to confusion.
 - Employees should be made to think and compensated as owners.
 - Pricing is a key lever that can be used to drive higher value in a falling market.
-Lower competition provides scope for increasing prices without any need to invest, while focusing on keeping costs low.
+Lower competition provides scope for increasing prices without any need to invest while focusing on keeping costs low.
 - Bottom-up management is far more effective than top-down, like GE.

 ### Stanley Black & Decker